BrianMinaya/CloudUploader-CLI/README.md

 # CloudUploader-CLI
- bash-based CLI tool that allows users to quickly upload files to a specified cloud storage solution, providing a seamless upload experience similar to popular storage services.
+ Bash-based CLI tool that allows users to quickly upload files to a specified cloud storage solution, providing a seamless upload experience similar to popular storage services.